 See?
 Wasn’t that easy?

 Sweet, smoky with a smidgen of heat (however not spicy) and so dang good!
-I really love the hint of molasses and smoke in the sauce.
+I really love the hint of molasses and smokiness of the sauce.

 Lastly, I like to serve these easy bbq baby back ribs with crispy potatoes, cole slaw and grilled corn.
 Any leftover sauce can be served warm for those who love them extra saucy.